 Strangulation or Suffocation (Mass.
 Gen. Laws ch.
 265, §15D)

-Strangulation or suffocation under Massachusetts General Laws Chapter 265, Section 15D is a felony that can be charged from an allegation of a single hand placed on a neck, with no visible injury and no lasting harm.
-Created in 2014 as part of An Act Relative to Domestic Violence, the statute gave prosecutors a felony charge for conduct that had previously been prosecuted, if at all, as a misdemeanor assault and battery.
 Today it is charged routinely, stacked on top of the underlying assault and battery on a family or household member, and it almost always triggers a motion to hold the accused without bail at arraignment.
 Serpa Law Office has defended Section 15D charges across the Boston Municipal Court, the District Courts, and the Superior Courts for thirty years, and the defense of these cases begins within hours of the arrest, before the dangerousness hearing.

 The Statute: M.G.L. c.
 265, § 15D

 The statute defines two distinct acts and charges them under one law.
 Strangulation is the intentional interference of the normal breathing or circulation of blood by applying substantial pressure on the throat or neck of another.
 Suffocation is the intentional interference of the normal breathing or circulation of blood by blocking the nose or mouth of another.
-A person who strangles or suffocates another is guilty of a felony punishable by up to five years in state prison, or up to two and one-half years in a house of correction, and a fine of up to five thousand dollars.

 Two features of the statute drive how these cases are charged.
 First, no visible injury is required.
 Strangulation frequently leaves no mark, and the absence of bruising is not a defense to the charge, which is one reason the statute exists.
-Second, because the offense carries a possible state prison sentence, it may be prosecuted in either the District Court or, by indictment, the Superior Court, though even the aggravated form remains within the final jurisdiction of the District Court.
+Second, because the offense is punishable by a possible state prison sentence, it may be prosecuted in either the District Court or, by indictment, the Superior Court, though even the aggravated form remains within the final jurisdiction of the District Court.

 The Elements the Commonwealth Must Prove

 To convict of strangulation, the Commonwealth must prove beyond a reasonable doubt that the defendant, first, applied substantial pressure on the throat or neck of the complainant; second, thereby interfered with the complainant’s normal breathing or circulation of blood; and third, did so intentionally.
 To convict of suffocation, the Commonwealth must prove that the defendant intentionally blocked the nose or mouth of the complainant and thereby interfered with normal breathing or circulation.
-Model Jury Instruction 6.390 (rev. March 2023).
-Notably, the “substantial pressure” requirement applies to strangulation but not to suffocation; the blocking of the nose or mouth need not be substantial.

-“General Intent”: What Lahens Actually Requires
+“General Intent”: What Lahens Requires

 The single most important legal point about Section 15D, and the one most often stated incorrectly, is the mental state it requires.
 Section 15D is a general intent crime.
 Commonwealth v.
 Lahens, 100 Mass.
 App.
 Ct.
 310, 315 to 319 (2021).
 The Commonwealth does not have to prove that the defendant specifically intended to interfere with the complainant’s breathing or blood circulation.
-It has to prove only that the defendant intentionally committed the act, the application of substantial pressure to the neck, or the blocking of the nose or mouth, that in fact resulted in that interference.

 The distinction is not academic.
 In Lahens the defendant argued that when he loosened his grip after the complainant said she could not breathe, that showed he never intended to strangle her.
 The Appeals Court rejected the argument precisely because the crime is general intent: the intentional act of restraining the complainant by the neck was enough, even if it was done for some purpose other than strangulation.
-What this means for the defense is that the honest and effective intent argument is not “my client did not mean to cut off her breathing.”
-It is that the act itself was not intentional, that the contact with the neck was accidental or incidental, occurring in a mutual struggle, while fending off an attack, or while grabbing clothing near the collar, rather than a deliberate application of pressure.
-Getting this right matters, because a defense built on the wrong theory of intent invites a jury instruction that defeats it.

 “Substantial Pressure” Is a Jury Question

 For a strangulation charge, the pressure applied must be “substantial,” and the Appeals Court has held that the term is not so vague that a jury cannot apply it.
 Commonwealth v.
 Rogers, 96 Mass.
 App.
 Ct.
 781, 784 to 785 (2019).
 In deciding whether the pressure was substantial, a jury may consider how, where, when, and for how long the pressure was applied, along with any evidence of its effect on the complainant.
-That standard cuts both ways: it means fleeting or incidental contact can be argued not to meet the threshold, and it means the defense must be prepared to litigate the quality of the contact, not merely its existence.
-Because the statute also requires that the pressure actually interfered with breathing or circulation, a case in which the complainant testifies that her breathing was never affected can fail on that element regardless of the contact.

 Aggravated Strangulation or Suffocation